 A student who seeks approval for academic leave must submit a written request by email via their college-assigned email account.
 The request must which include the reason for the request, the expected duration for the request, whether the leave includes a request of the awarding of administrative withdrawal or grades of incomplete, and any applicable supporting documentation, to the Office of the Vice President of Academic and Student Services.
 Excluding dates which the college administrative center is closed, the submission date must be at least five days before the requested academic leave start date.
 The student must comply with any requests for additional information or documentation within 24 hours of the request.
 The Vice President of Academic and Student Affairs may waive compliance with this timeline in extreme circumstances.
 Recipients of Title IV grants or loan assistance must submit proof of receipt of financial aid counseling concerning their financial aid status and possible financial consequences from the Office of Financial Aid.
-Proof may be submitted in electronic or hard copy form, must be signed by the student and a financial aid official, and must be submitted to the Office of the Vice President of Academic and Student Affairs prior to approval of a request for academic leave.
+Proof may be submitted in electronic or hard copy form, must be signed by the student and a financial aid official, and must be submitted to the Office of the Vice President of Academic and Student Affairs for academic by the student and a financial aid official, and must be submitted to the Office of the Vice President of Academic and Student Affairs prior to approval of a request for academic leave.